5 Best Health Insurers with Optional Add-Ons in Australia

 What to look for now

 If you haven’t recently reviewed your extras, now is the time.
 The gap between a policy that helps and wastes your money is wider than ever.
-Don’t settle for cover that:
+Don’t settle for that cover:

 - Caps optical benefits at $150.